 Once you’re done empty your browser cache (also flush cache for any plugin or CDN that you may be using) and try again your form, the issue should be solved.

 If you’re still experiencing the issue after doing all the above, try going to your reCAPTCHA account, delete current keys for your site and generate new ones.
-Then repeat the process with the new keys.
+Then repeat the process above with the new keys.

 The above method applies only to built-in reCAPTCHA support, if you have installed any third-party Gravity Forms add-on for adding reCAPTCHA to the form you should disable it now, you don’t need it anymore.

 Make sure you’re using a recent PHP version

 A few users also reported using an outdated PHP version can cause this issue too, if your server is running at least PHP 5.6 as indicated in the Gravity Forms system requirements that should be enough, but PHP 5.6 is now four years old…

 Most modern hostings allows you to upgrade the PHP version by yourself using the hosting panel.